 Meditation develops understanding

-Exporing how we use meditation for understanding is an important component of all our meditation classes.
+Exploring how we use meditation to develop understanding is an important component of all our meditation classes.
 We learn how to gain a genuine meditative insight.

 A genuine meditative insight is a life transforming experience.
 We escape the conditioning of our mind.

 Meditation cuts through our earlier mental conditioning and opens huge opportunities for positive growth and development.

 Everything we do, say or think conditions our mind.
 It sets up habit patterns.
 The imprint on consciousness of these are karmic seeds.
 We carry karmic habits from everything we have ever thought, said or done.
 Groups of seeds of similar type create the karmic patterns.
 These patterns of conditioning shape our behaviour going forward.
 They are the subconscious impulses which determine how we act and react.

 For example, if we have a great number of seeds of anger, they will become a dominant pattern.
 Those seeds will ripen into us becoming violent.

 We may alternatively accumulate a great number of seeds of love.
 That dominant pattern will ripen into more peace and happiness.